01-edu/public/subjects/make-your-game/make-your-game-score-handling/README.md

 The scoreboard should be ordered by descending order, so the player with the most points should appear on first place.

 You will have to create a **go API service**, where you can load the data (POST), and request it (GET).
-This service will store the information of each play (name, score and time) in a JSON file and returns all the information when requested.
+This service will store the information of each play (name, score and time) in a JSON formate and returns all the information when requested.
-The JSON file can be organized as you wish.
+The JSON can be organized as you wish.

 Here is an example: